-Social media positioning transformed our brand from an industry footnote to a major player in one year.
+Social Media Positioning transformed our brand from an industry footnote to a major player in one year.

 1. Understand Your Audience